-Are you interesting in long-term care nursing?
+Are you interested in long-term care nursing?
 Do you want to travel throughout the United States?
 If so, check out what working in long-term care entails and the five steps to becoming a long-term care nurse who travels!

 What Does a Long-Term Care Nurse Do?